Tuition & Fees

 A special student is one who is enrolled for academic credit, but who is not a candidate for a degree at that time.
 Financial aid is not available to students registered as a special student.

-Nondegree seeking students pursuing the certificate in theology and health care who enroll full-time will be considered for financial aid.
+Nondegree seeking students pursuing a certificate in theology and health care who enroll full-time will be considered for financial aid.

 Additional Fees

 Audit Fee.
 Anyone seeking to audit a course in the Divinity School must, with the consent of the instructor concerned, secure permission from the Office of Academic Affairs.
-A fee of $750 per course will be charged to all auditors who are not enrolled as full-time students.
+A fee of $750 (or $375 for alumni) per course will be charged to all auditors who are not enrolled as full-time students.

 Course Continuation Fee.
-In instances where a student has registered for but not completed all the courses or requirements for their program, a $750 per term fee (MDiv Residential, MTS, and ThM) a $250 per semester fee (MDiv Hybrid, MA, DMin) is required.
-The student must also register for the continuation course (Continuation 500).
+In instances where a student has registered for but not completed all the courses or requirements for their program, a $750 per term fee (MDiv Residential, MTS, and ThM) or $225 per semester fee (MDiv Hybrid, MA, DMin) is required.
+The student must also register for the continuation course (CONTDIV 500).

 Payment and Penalty